ABMArchaeologists/ABMA_tutorials/README.md

 1. Download the files in this repository as a zip folder.
 2. Unzip the folder.
 3. Go into the 'Learn ABM.html' file and open it with your browser - tested with Chrome and Firefox, other browsers may not work as well.
-4. Once it is open follow the insturactins on your screen.
+4. Once it is open follow the instructins on your screen.

 ## Common Issues and fixes
 +Check you are have Unzipped the folder - not unzipping it can cause it it to fail.